-Meet Amrita Maitra: Associate Manager Statistical Programmer
+Meet Amrita Maitra: Manager Statistical Programmer (India)

 "At the end of a hectic day I can say with passion that I did some meaningful work during the day by contributing in my own small way back to the community."

-Amrita Maitra, Associate Manager Statistical Programmer shares with us what it is like to work at Parexel as a decentralized employee and how the company has supported her throughout her career progression.
+Amrita Maitra, Manager Statistical Programmer shares with us what it is like to work at Parexel as a decentralized employee and how the company has supported her throughout her career progression.
 Amrita tells us that she learns something new every day and that she is looking forward to moving from strength to strength within the organization!

 - Please introduce yourself and your role at Parexel?

-I am Amrita Maitra, Associate Manager Statistical Programming, based in Kolkata, India.
+I am Amrita Maitra, Manager in Statistical Programming, based in Kolkata, India.
 I joined Parexel in 2019 as a Principal programmer and recently got promoted after completing two amazing years of learning, bonding and meeting challenges head-on.
 In my current role, besides overseeing projects, managing resource needs and maintaining compliance, I also get to work closely with a group of wonderful people I call my team!

 - How does a day in your job look like?
 What are your core responsibilities?